siyingcheng/smile-docs/docs/notes/sql/index.md

 ## What is SQL?

 `SQL`(Structure Query Language) is a programming language to communicate with databases.
-SQL commands helps you to store, process, analyze and manipulate databases.
+SQL commands help you to store, process, analyze and manipulate databases.

 ## Documentations Collection